-The proposed project would include the demolition of the three existing industrial buildings, retention of the principal two-story façade along 19th and Bryant streets, and construction of a six-story, 68-foot-tall (77-foot, 7-inch tall with rooftop equipment) mixed use building with approximately 7,740 square feet of ground-floor retail in three spaces, 60 residential units (35 one-bedroom units and 25 two-bedroom units) above and vehicle parking in a basement (Figures 2-9).
-In addition to the proposed project, a project variant, which would include 7,740 square feet of PDR uses instead of retail, is also analyzed in this Initial Study-Community Plan Evaluation.
-Under the project variant, the proposed ground-floor retail would be replaced with PDR space.
-All other aspects of the proposed project remain the same under the project variant (see Table 1).
-The proposed project and project variant would include 3,200 sf of common open space on the second floor and a 4,800 sf roof deck.
+The proposed project would include the demolition of the three existing industrial buildings, retention of the principal two-story facade along 19th and Bryant streets, and construction of a six-story, 68-foot-tall (77-foot, 7-inch tall with rooftop equipment) mixed use building with approximately 10,000 square feet of PDR space, 60 residential units (35 one-bedroom units and 25 two-bedroom units) above and bicycle and vehicle parking in a basement (Figures 2-8).
+The proposed project would include 3,200 sf of common open space on the second floor and a 4,800 sf roof deck.
 The residential lobby entrance would be located on Bryant Street and basement vehicle parking entry would be located on 19th Street.
-The proposed project and project variant would include 60 Class 1 bicycle parking spaces on the ground floor, three Class 2 bicycle parking spaces along 19th Street, and 26 vehicle parking spaces in the basement.1 The proposed project and project variant would remove an existing curb cut on Bryant Street and would retain an existing 10-foot curb cut off of 19th Street that would be used for the proposed garage entrance.
-Construction of the project and project variant would require approximately 8,533 cubic yards of excavation to a depth of approximately 15 feet and would last approximately 18 months.
-The proposed project and project variant would be built upon a mat-slab foundation with a series of inter-connected, reinforced concrete footings.
+The proposed project would include 60 Class 1 bicycle parking spaces in the basement, three Class 2 bicycle parking spaces along 19th Street, and 26 vehicle parking spaces in the basement.
+The proposed project would remove an existing curb cut on Bryant Street and would retain an existing 10-foot curb cut off of 19th Street that would be used for the proposed garage entrance.
+Construction of the project would require approximately 8,533 cubic yards of excavation to a depth of approximately 15 feet and would last approximately 18 months.
+The proposed project would be built upon a mat-slab foundation with a series of inter-connected, reinforced concrete footings.

-1 Section 155.1(a) of the planning code defines class 1 bicycle spaces as "spaces in secure, weather-protected facilities intended for use as long-term, overnight, and work-day bicycle storage by dwelling unit residents, nonresidential occupants, and employees" and defines class 2 bicycle spaces as "spaces located in a publicly-accessible, highly visible location intended for transient or short-term use by visitors, guests, and patrons to the building or use."
+&lt;sup>1 Section 155.1(a) of the planning code defines class 1 bicycle spaces as "spaces in secure, weather-protected facilities intended for use as long-term, overnight, and work-day bicycle storage by dwelling unit residents, nonresidential occupants, and employees" and defines class 2 bicycle spaces as "spaces located in a publicly-accessible, highly visible location intended for transient or short-term use by visitors, guests, and patrons to the building or use."